Excitation of control-affine systems and Koopman error bounds: Applications

+In addition to analyzing the excitation properties of different input strategies for a nonholonomic mobile robot, we investigate how these strategies affect bilinear EDMDc with flexible sampling for approximating the Koopman operator, see Sec.~\ref{sec:Koopman}.
+In particular, we consider an approximately discretized, control-affine version of the robot kinematics, given by

 where~$\delta_t\in\mathbb{R}_{>0}$ denotes the sampling time.
-The state $x\in\mathbb{X} \subseteq \mathbb{R}^n$, $n=3$, consists of the robot's planar position $ ^\top$ in the plane and its heading angle~$x_3$ w.r.t.\ the positive $x$-axis of the inertial frame, see, e.g.,~\cite{rose25Koopman} for a schematic figure.
-The robot is actuated by the angular velocities of the left and right wheels, respectively, resulting in the input $u= ^\top \in\mathbb{U}\subset \mathbb{R}^m$, $m=2$, where $\mathbb{U}=\left\lbrace u\in\mathbb{R}^m : \| u \| \leq \unitfrac[20]{rad}{s} \right\rbrace$.
+The state $x\in\mathbb{X} \subseteq \mathbb{R}^n$, $n=3$, consists of the robot's planar position $ ^\top$ and its heading angle~$x_3$ w.r.t.\ the positive $x$-axis of the inertial frame, see, e.g.,~\cite{rose25Koopman} for a schematic illustration.
+The robot is actuated through the angular velocities of the left and right wheels, respectively, resulting in the input $u= ^\top \in\mathbb{U}\subset \mathbb{R}^m$, $m=2$, where $\mathbb{U}=\left\lbrace u\in\mathbb{R}^m : \| u \| \leq \unitfrac[20]{rad}{s} \right\rbrace$.
 The driven wheels have radius~$R$ and are mounted at a distance~$L$ along a common axis.
-Note that we consider only the approximate discrete-time formulation~\eqref{eq:kinematics_robot} of the real-world vehicle to isolate, as good as possible, the errors caused by the chosen excitation strategy, avoiding additional errors introduced by the exact discretization, which is generally not control-affine for $\delta_t > 0$, compare~\cite{worth2015nonhol}.
-However, for $\delta_t \to 0$,~\eqref{eq:kinematics_robot} coincides with the exact discretization. \pgfplotstableread[col sep=space]{data/orthogonal_d180_eps00010_dT01000_nb3_20251002_08_00_11.txt}\dataOrthogonal \pgfplotstableread[col sep=space]{data/simplex_d180_eps00010_dT01000_nb3_20251002_08_00_24.txt}\dataSimplex \pgfplotstableread[col sep=space]{data/random_d180_eps00010_dT01000_nb3_20251002_08_00_04.txt}\dataRandom \pgfplotstableread[col sep=space]{data/bisector_random_d180_eps00010_dT01000_nb3_20251002_08_00_39.txt}\dataBisector \pgfplotstableread[col sep=space]{data/random_d180_eps00010_dT01000_nb4_20251002_08_15_23.txt}\dataRandomB \pgfplotstableread[col sep=space]{data/20251002_08_35_47_ecdf_sv_nb_neighbors.txt}\dataECDFsv
+Note that we deliberately consider only the approximate discrete-time formulation~\eqref{eq:kinematics_robot} of the real-world vehicle to isolate, as far as possible, the errors induced by the excitation strategy itself.
+This avoids additional errors arising from the exact discretization, which is generally not control-affine for $\delta_t > 0$, compare~\cite{worth2015nonhol}.
+Nevertheless, for $\delta_t \to 0$,~\eqref{eq:kinematics_robot} coincides with the exact discretization.